braxtons12/Cnx/README.md

 ### Testing

-Tests are set up as a separate "Test" target in the CMake project.<br>
+Tests are set up as a separate "Cnx-Test" target in the CMake project.<br>
-To run the tests, simply configure and build the test target, then run the resulting "Test" executable.<br>
+To run the tests, simply configure and build the test target, then run the resulting "Cnx-Test" executable.<br>
 Please feel free to submit new tests!